Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Hamilton Hill's median income among taxpayers in financial year 2023 was $50,698.
+Hamilton Hill's median income among taxpayers was $50,698 in FY2023.
 The average income stood at $63,774 during the same period.
-These figures are below Greater Perth's median and average incomes of $60,748 and $80,248 respectively.
-By September 2025, estimates based on Wage Price Index growth project Hamilton Hill's median income to be approximately $55,575 and the average to be around $69,909.
-According to the 2021 Census, household incomes in Hamilton Hill rank at the 34th percentile, family incomes at the 38th percentile, and personal incomes at the 41st percentile.
-The predominant income category in Hamilton Hill is $1,500 - 2,999, with 31.6% of locals falling into this range.
-This is similar to the surrounding region where 32.0% occupy this income bracket.
-Housing affordability pressures are severe, with only 81.6% of income remaining after housing costs, ranking at the 25th percentile.
+These figures are lower than Greater Perth's median and average incomes of $60,748 and $80,248 respectively.
+By September 2025, estimates suggest Hamilton Hill's median income will be approximately $55,575 and the average will be around $69,909, based on a 9.62% Wage Price Index growth since FY2023.
+According to the 2021 Census, household, family, and personal incomes in Hamilton Hill rank modestly, between the 28th and 41st percentiles.
+The predominant income cohort spans 31.6% of locals (4,139 people), falling within the $1,500 - 2,999 category.
+This is similar to the surrounding region where 32.0% occupy this range.
+Housing affordability pressures are severe in Hamilton Hill, with only 81.6% of income remaining after housing costs, ranking at the 25th percentile.

 Frequently Asked Questions - Income